Corona Rigidity: Independence results, I. Nontrivial isomorphisms

 \section{Independence results, I. Nontrivial isomorphisms}

-\enumthree In this section we analyze constructions of isomorphisms of Borel quotient structures which are not topologically trivial, therefore giving partial answers to Question~\ref{Q.main}.
-To do this, we often rely on additional set theoretic assumptions such as the Continuum Hypothesis $\CH$ or its weakenings.
+\enumthree In this section we analyse constructions of isomorphisms of Borel quotient structures which are not topologically trivial, therefore giving partial answers to Question~\ref{Q.main}.
+To do this, we often rely on additional set theoretic assumptions such as the Continuum Hypothesis or its weakenings.

-The section is structured as follows: \S\ref{S.CHModelTheory} is devoted to model theoretic methods, in particular the concept of countable saturation, and how they are applied to prove the existence of topologically nontrivial automorphisms from $\CH$.
-In \S\ref{S.6aii} we investigate the failure of countable saturation for the Calkin algebra from a few angles, and mention a weaker version of countable saturation called the degree-1 saturation that is satisfied by the corona of every separable \cstar-algebras.
+The section is structured as follows: \S\ref{S.CHModelTheory} and \S\ref{S.6.2} are devoted to model theoretic methods, in particular the concept of countable (i.e. $\aleph_1$-)saturation, and how they are applied to prove the existence of topologically nontrivial automorphisms from $\CH$.
+In \S\ref{S.6aii} we investigate the failure of countable saturation for the Calkin algebra from a few angles, and mention a weaker version of countable saturation called the degree-1 saturation that is satisfied by the corona of every separable \cstar-algebra.
 In \S\ref{S.Strat} we show how the Calkin algebra can be stratified into a direct limit of Banach subspaces. \S\ref{S.Cohomology} uses \S\ref{S.Strat} to describe how $\CH$ implies the existence of topologically nontrivial automorphisms of a large class of corona \cstar-algebras to which model theoretic methods do not apply.
-In \S\ref{S.CHRemainders} we describe how to construct nontrivial homeomorphisms of \v{C}ech-Stone remainders of a large class of topological spaces, including all manifolds of nonzero dimension.
+In \S\ref{S.CHRemainders} we describe how to construct nontrivial homeomorphisms of \v{C}ech--Stone remainders of a large class of topological spaces, including all manifolds of nonzero dimension.
 Finally, in \S\ref{S.OtherModels}, we discuss some models of the negation of $\CH$ in which nontrivial automorphisms exist.